Guikingone/SymfonyServicesStructure/chapter_II.md

 Alright, what's new here ?

-In fact, nothing to dangerous, we simply find the article according to the id send through the request, once the article is found, we return a JsonResponse who contains the proper headers and the resource (aka the article) and a simple message to validate the research.
+In fact, nothing too dangerous, we simply find the article according to the id send through the request, once the article is found, we return a JsonResponse who contains the proper headers and the resource (aka the article) and a simple message to validate the research.

-If the resource isn't found, we return a JsonResponse again bu the 404 headers code.
+If the resource isn't found, we return a JsonResponse again but with the 404 headers code.

 Let's update our routes and controllers :